rhiever/MarkovNetwork/README.md

 Python implementation of Markov Networks for neural computing.

+**This project is currently under development and not yet usable.
+Please revisit the project at a later time for the first release.**

 ## License

 Please see the [repository license](https://github.com/rhiever/MarkovNetwork/blob/master/LICENSE) for the licensing and usage information for datacleaner.